PaulKlinger/tinypc/README.md

 # TinyPC / ThinkTiny

-This repository contains the code, 3d models, and PCB files for my small gaming pc and small thinkpad.
+This repository contains the code, 3d models, and PCB files for my tiny gaming pc and tiny thinkpad.
 Both projects runs with same code.

 | | |